redhousestudio/redhousestudio.github.io/termsmix.md

 - All files should have clear and consistent naming: what source, instrument, mix position, or what they sound like.
 Not "Audio 1", "Input 6", "SYNTH-4-87\_R\_25- 24b", etc. please.
 - For mono sources please don't send a stereo file.
 - Provide all sound sources separately, no sub-mixes.
 Unless specified and/or to create an example for me.
-- Please bounce all the tracks with all faders (including master) on 0 dB without (volume or other) automation and without audio processing.
+- Bounce all the tracks with all faders (including master) on 0 dB without (volume or other) automation and without audio processing.
 - If there is any volume automation and/or audio processing you think is important, add a version with the automation and/or processing.
 - If you have already created a mixed version you really like (the rough mix) please include this and explain what you like about it.
 Can be any kind of format: mp3, wav etc.